 Research Group Network Analysis and Modelling

 Plants with the C4 trait are able to supercharge their carbon fixation using a carbon pump.
 Plants without the trait, also called C3 plants, use only Rubisco to fix CO2.
 This enzyme is not only a slow enzyme but also not very specific for CO2 and hence inefficient.
-C4 plants largely resolve problem by concentrating CO2 at the site of Rubisco through a cycle of biochemical reactions which require compartmentation.
-C4 photosynthesis is a complex trait, the sum of anatomical, regulatory and metabolic subtraits, yet it evolved independently more than 60 times.
+C4 plants largely resolve this problem by concentrating CO2 at the site of Rubisco through a cycle of biochemical reactions which requires compartmentation.
+C4 photosynthesis is a complex trait, the sum of anatomical, regulatory and metabolic sub-traits is numerous, yet it evolved more than 60 times independently.
 Using a combination of RNA-seq and model building we dissect the complex trait and its evolution.
 The complex trait of C4 photosynthesis offers three outstanding advantages: (i) a trait directly related to yield, as many of the very productive crop plants are indeed C4 plants, (ii) a large collection of plants with the trait available for study and corresponding multi-level omics data, and (iii) active efforts to recreate the trait using synthetic biology.

 Past projects include the molecular identification of enzymes and transport proteins contributing to the C4 cycle and conceptual models of the cycle for Gynandropsis gynandra, different Flaveria species, Panicum maximum, and Zea mays, model extension to a branched rather than linear cycle, identification of energy requirements depending on decarboxylation enzymes, developmental control of cycle architecture, modeling of limits for cycle architecture, conceptual models about the architectural trait components, the role of photorespiration in the trait, and stoichiometric models to understand evolution.